necnec/necnec.github.io/_posts/2023-10-21-self-stealing.md

 {: style="color:gray; font-size: 80%; text-align:center;"}

 The `bid scaling ratio` is a multiplier applied to the bids of the proposed strategy to maintain the same spending level as the default strategy.
-As mentioned above, discounding bids with small bid intervals can lead to significant drop in spend.
+As mentioned above, discounting bids with small bid intervals can lead to significant drop in spend.
 So as expected, if feedback delays are huge - bids scaled signficantly comparing to baseline model (without discounting)

 ![](/assets/images/self-stealing/plot-cpa-improvement.png){:style="display:block; margin-left:auto; margin-right:auto"}